Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-manual-steps.md

 **MongoDB Atlas API Key Setup:**

-- If you created a new Atlas Organization in this step, go to the Atlas UI, generate API keys ([see MongoDB docs](https://www.mongodb.com/docs/atlas/configure-api-access-org/)), and set them as environment variables (see [Setup-environment.md](Setup-environment.md) for instructions):
+If you created a new Atlas Organization in this step, go to the Atlas UI and follow the service account setup steps described in [MongoAtlasMetrics_deployment_steps.md](./MongoAtlasMetrics_deployment_steps.md) and generate API keys ([see MongoDB docs](https://www.mongodb.com/docs/atlas/configure-api-access-org/) for API key creation guidance).

-  - `MONGODB_ATLAS_PUBLIC_API_KEY`
-  - `MONGODB_ATLAS_PRIVATE_API_KEY`
-- If you are using an existing Atlas Organization, ensure you have API keys and set them as environment variables now.
+Set your MongoDB Atlas API keys as environment variables as described in [Setup-environment.md](Setup-environment.md).

 > **MongoDB Atlas API keys must always be set as environment variables before running step 01 where Atlas configuration is performed.**